INTERNSHIPS IN MADRID – Spring & Fall

 The final grade of the internship is calculated based on two types of assessments: (1) the work developed at the company and (2) the academic work assigned by the faculty sponsor (weekly journal, final paper, in-person meetings, other possible assignments, etc.).

-Internship hosts at Syracuse Madrid
+Internship hosts in Madrid

 The Syracuse Madrid Internship program has agreements with a number of organizations, foundations, charities, NGOs, etc., that include a variety of fields such as business, communication, public relations, education, administration, sports, web design, etc. This list is always updated with new additions based on students’ interestS.